clartaq/cljs-tree/README.md

 ## Documentation

-Some technical documentation, including a description of the tree data structure, is included in the `docs` directory.
+Some technical documentation, including a description of the tree data structure, is included in the `doc` directory.

 ## To Do